DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/08-deep-learning/homework.md

 ImageDataGenerator(rescale=1./255)
 ```

-We don't need to do any additional pre-processing for the images.
+* We don't need to do any additional pre-processing for the images.

-> Note: When reading the data from train/val directories, check the `class_mode`
+* When reading the data from train/val directories, check the `class_mode` parameter.
-> parameter.
 Which value should it be for a binary classification problem?
+* Use `batch_size=20`

 For training use `.fit()` with the following params: